jmasengeshomsft/azure-apim-management-multi-tenancy-monitoring/README.md

 -   **AAD Managed Identities**: In case we need to read logs from within Azure.
 Managed Identities are easier to use than Service Principals.

+# Provisioning a new Tenant

+## Creating Tenant AAD Entities

+## Creating APIM Product/Group and Logger

 # Other Recommendations